 We asked wine critic James Suckling where the term may have originated.
-He said it may have come from a number of sources including the famed Luigi Veronelli, an Italian wine/food writer and intellectual, or from Burton Anderson, a writer who moved to Tuscany in 1977 to write about its bright future, or it could have been David Gleave, a Master of Wine and one of the UK’s leading experts on Italy.
-Regardless of who coined the name, producers in Italy were turning heads making wines that didn’t fit in!
+He said it might have come from a several sources including the famed Luigi Veronelli, an Italian wine/food writer and intellectual, or from Burton Anderson, a writer who moved to Tuscany in 1977 to write about its bright future, or it could have been David Gleave, a Master of Wine and one of the UK’s leading experts on Italy.
+Regardless of who coined the phrase, producers in Italy were turning heads, making wines that didn’t fit in!

 Need some Super Tuscan wine recommendations?

 Here are a few great wines to seek out on your adventure into “Super Tuscany.”

 A blend of about 50% Merlot, 25% Sangiovese and 25% Cabernet Sauvignon. ~$20

 It consistently gets high praise, year in and year out.
 It’s fruit-forward with dried cherry and plum flavors and a sweet tannin finish.
 This wine is by the Frescobaldi family.